king-11/c_compiler/README.md

 ## Context

-I am currently studying Compilers as a part of my Computer Science and Engineering Curriculum.
+I am currently studying Compilers as a part of my Computer Science and Engineering curriculum.
 Given the slow pace of class I have decided that I want a fruitful outcome from this course and hence am building an actual compiler.

 ## Resource

 I have been following the [Writing a C Compiler](https://norasandler.com/2017/11/29/Write-a-Compiler.html) Series by [Nora Sandler](https://norasandler.com/about/).
-Given the series was made for x32 bit architecture and that isn't the industry standard now I have tried myself to change many of the code generation calls into x86_x64 bit alternative.
+Given the series was made for x32 bit architecture and that isn't the industry standard now.
+I have tried myself to change many of the code generation calls into x86_x64 bit alternative.

 ### Testing